Delni/blog/content/posts/keyboard-101-part2-layouts/index.en.md

 Well, I guess you got my point, I'm an advocate for ortholinear keyboards 😄 however staggered are still more common, and so are the standardized sizes.
 We'll see some ortho at the end, but for now let's dive into the classical ones.

-In the following diagrams, the last line has been deliberately left "blank", as it is the one that will most likely change, between Windows and Mac, with or without the `fn` key, etc. The chosen format is also the **ANSI** format, which is recognisable by its large `Shift` key and small `Enter` key.
+In the following diagrams, the last line has been deliberately left "blank", as it is the one that will most likely change, between Windows and Mac, with or without the `fn` key, etc. The chosen format is also the **ANSI** format, which is recognizable by its large `Shift` key and small `Enter` key.
 This is opposite to the **ISO** format, but I won't go into that here (one have to know where to draw the line!).
 If you want to know more, see [ANSI vs ISO][2].

 ### 100%